 Visit the Business Leader website

 Using the equipment and information available in the SELL, students will learn to research and execute value-based decisions and, under faculty direction, engage in meaningful research relevant to local, national, and global businesses and communities.

 SELL features include:

-- Bloomberg Professional terminals; the most powerful and flexible platform for people who need real-time data, news and analytics
+- Bloomberg Professional terminals; the most powerful and flexible platform for real-time financial market data, trading, news and analytics

-- IBM desktops with dual monitors and market simulation software provided by Interactive Brokers
+- Workstations with dual monitors and market simulation software

 - Opportunities for student credentialing in technologies used